skoveit/SliverBane/README.md

 # SliverBane

-**Counter-C2 framework built to attack Red Teams.** SliverBane connects to an active Sliver C2 server and spawns fake implant sessions that are indistinguishable from real ones.
-It serves as an active defense tool to burn the operator's time and pollute their database, and as a **Proof Of Concept (PoC) for Denial of Service (DoS) attacks** to completely shut down the C2 server.
+**Counter-C2 framework built to attack Red Teams**.
+SliverBane connects to an active Sliver C2 server and spawns fake implant sessions that are indistinguishable from real ones.
+It serves as an active defense tool to burn the operator's time and pollute their database, a honeybot trap to gain intelligence on an attacker's intent and next moves, and a Proof Of Concept (PoC) for Denial of Service (DoS) attacks to completely shut down the C2 server.

 ## What It Does